 Configuration Supported Unsupported Single sign-on and user management Directly managing users, which are stored in PingCentral embedded database.
-Signing on with single sign-on (SSO) using an OpenID Connect (OIDC) token.
+Signing on with SSO using an OpenID Connect token.
 Optional feature: Group management, which allows the OIDC token used for SSO to include the groups claim.
 Beta feature: Provisioning users and groups from an external store using API calls.
-If you want to provision users and groups of users through the API, you must disable the groups claim functionality by setting the pingcentral.sso.oidc.group s-claim-enabled property to fa lse in the application.propert ies file.
+Note If you want to provision users and groups of users through the API, you must disable the groups claim functionality by setting the pingcentral.sso.oidc.group s-claim-enabled property to fa lse in the application.propert ies file.
 Entitlements Assigning one or more application owners that have already been provisioned.
 Editing and promoting entitlements for an application.
 After signing into PingCentral using SSO, administrators can assign groups of users as application owners, in addition to adding users one at a time.
 Group membership is based on the groups claim included in the OIDC token used for SSO.
 Assigning groups of users entitlements based on an external attribute, such as LDAP group membership.

-Configuration Supported Unsupported Backup and restoration Saving the database and configuration files by copying the directories h2-data/ and config/ to a new instance.
+Configuration Supported Unsupported Saving the database and configuration files by copying the directories h2-data/ and config/ to a new instance.
 Using an API to export PingCentral configuration information.
-1 Caution Use the H2 database only for trial or training environments.
+Caution Use the H2 database only for trial or training environments.
 It is not recommended to use the default H2 database in production.
 For testing and production environments, always use a secured external storage solution for proper functioning in a clustered environment.
 For more information on setting up an external database, see Setting up MySQL.
 Testing involving H2 is not a valid test.
-In both testing and production, it might cause various problems due to its limitations, and PingCentral does not support H2-involved cases.
+In both testing and product oits limitations, and PingCentral does not support H2-involved cases.
 Note To ensure these files contain the most up-to-date information, do not copy them while PingCentral is running.